Java-9000/Java-1000/com/soft9000/M1000/A00700/MISSION.md

 * `BigDTest.java`

 ### Notes:
-- Notice that "boxing" is automatically performed for the input-parameters.
+- Notice that "boxing" is automatically performed on the input-parameters.
 - Notice the use of the `D` suffix.
 Others are available! (e.g. `L`, `F`)
 - Notice that `assertEquals` newfangled `delta` option supports result-tolerances.
-- Did you see the Factory Pattern?
+- Did you notice the Factory Pattern?

 ### p.s.
 * You can help me help you by purchasing [My Training](https://www.udemy.com/course/how-to-java).